 The reality is, when it comes to such liability cases, the determination by judges and juries as to whether a property owner was negligent is often decided by common sense.
 The reasonable steps that were taken to maintain and keep a property safe by the owner, employee or occupier of a property will be carefully reviewed.

 Any negligence claims are often determined by whether the defendant acted reasonably in maintaining their property.
 The owner must have made a regular effort to keep the property safe and clean.
 A victim can only receive compensation for their injuries if they can produce proper evidence to the contrary.
 For example, did you trip over a worn carpet or slip on a loose area of flooring that had been in that condition for a long enough period of time that the owner should have known about it.
 Was a regular maintenance schedule followed for cleaning and repairing?
 If you tripped over an object someone had left on the floor or ground, was there a legitimate reason for the object to be there?
 Could a simple warning sign or type of barrier have been erected to prevent people from slipping and falling?
 Or did poor or no lighting contribute to the accident?

 Consult with Slip and Fall Accident Lawyers for the Best Results

-If you can answer any of these questions favorably, chances are you may have a claim for compensation.
-You must consider and balance whether your own carelessness was a contributing factor in causing the accident.
+If you can answer any of these questions favorably, you may have a compensation claim.
+You must consider and balance whether your carelessness was a contributing factor in causing the accident.
 Nevertheless, it’s best to consult with slip and fall accident lawyers to weigh all the options available to you.